xfgusta/elfy/README.md

 + dynamic section
 + dynamic symbol table

-Run `elfy -H` to print a description of the command-line options.
+Run `elfy --help` to print a description of the command-line options.
 I plan to add more options soon.

 ## Building from source